MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/working-with-local-content.md

 ###### Additional web resources

 `WebResourceRequested` modifies the content that's loaded via HTTP or HTTPS URLs, which support relative URL resolution.
-This menas that the resulting document can have references to additional web resources such as CSS, script, or image files that are also served via `WebResourceRequested`.
+This means that the resulting document can have references to additional web resources such as CSS, script, or image files that are also served via `WebResourceRequested`.

 ###### Additional web resources resolved in WebView2 process